Key Points

 What is 802.1X and why does it matter for BYOD WiFi?

 802.1X is an IEEE standard for port-based network access control.
-For BYOD WiFi, it matters because it requires each device to authenticate individually before being granted network access — eliminating the risks of shared passwords.
+For BYOD Wi-Fi, it requires each device to authenticate individually before being granted network access — eliminating the risks of shared passwords.
 802.1X works with a RADIUS server to validate credentials or certificates and can enforce granular access policies based on user identity, device type, or certificate attributes.

 How does certificate-based authentication improve BYOD WiFi security?

-Certificate-based authentication improves BYOD WiFi security by replacing passwords with cryptographic digital certificates that are tied to a specific device or user.
-Certificates cannot be easily shared or stolen the way passwords can, so they eliminate the risk of credential-based attacks such as brute force, dictionary attacks, and man-in-the-middle interception.
+Certificate-based authentication improves BYOD Wi-Fi security by replacing passwords with cryptographic digital certificates that are tied to a specific device or user.
+Certificates cannot be easily shared or stolen the way passwords can, eliminating the risk of credential-based attacks such as brute force, dictionary attacks, and man-in-the-middle interception.
 Administrators also gain richer device identity data, enabling more precise network segmentation policies.